Cleetwood Cove Trail in Crater Lake

 ADA access: No, not past the viewpoint at the top due to steep grades.

 From the parking lot, you’ll cross Rim Drive to reach the trailhead.
-A viewpoint surrounded by an impressive stone wall begins the trail, but there are better views soon to come.
-After a switchback, you’ll reach the first bench and unobstructed views of the lake from the trail.
+A viewpoint with an impressive stone wall is at the beginning of the trail.
+Better views are just ahead.
+After a switchback, you’ll reach the first bench and an unobstructed view of the lake.

-Continuing down the hill, you will have some shade during the beginning of the hike.
+You’ll have some shade at the beginning of the hike.
 Look for tall lodgepole pines and mountain hemlocks, some of which are growing on top of boulders.
-Their exposed root systems seem to defy gravity at times given how little soil they have to anchor them.
+With so little soil to anchor them, their exposed root systems appear to defy gravity.

-Regular breaks in the tree cover provide views of Crater Lake’s stunning sapphire blue waters.
-Surrounding the lake, you’ll see the steep volcanic slopes of the caldera’s rim.
+Regular breaks in the tree cover provide stunning views of Crater Lake.
+Circling the lake are the steep volcanic slopes of the caldera’s rim.
 The rocks you see are andesite, dacite, and rhyolite.
 Look for the dacite peak of Mt Scott across the lake.
-It is the highest point in the park at 8,929 feet.
+It’s the highest point in Crater Lake National Park at 8,929 feet.
 You’ll pass a few more benches along the trail if you’d like to take your time admiring the views.

 Toward the end of the hike, you’ll lose most of the shade as you descend a final set of switchbacks.
-You’ll also begin to get a clear view of your destination, the dock surrounded by the rocky shoreline of Crater Lake.
+You’ll also see your destination, the dock on the rocky shore of Crater Lake.
 You may see tiny-looking boats out in the water.

 Just before you reach the shore, it’s worth taking a moment to admire the lake from above.
 The unusual clarity of Crater Lake allows you to glimpse the contours of the lakebed, formed by the eruption of Mount Mazama.
 Since only rain and snowmelt feed the lake, no rivers or streams reduce its clarity by transporting sediment to it.
 The Crater Lake boat dock sits on a bed of andesite.